-In the darkness as we rowed towards these giants, a peculiar thing happened.
-The water behind us began to glow, a stream of electric blue seawater trailed us, to this day, that Bio-luminescent algae is one of the coolest things I’ve seen in my life.
+In the darkness as we rowed towards these giants, a peculiar thing happened; the water behind us began to glow, and a stream of electric blue seawater trailed us.
+To this day, that Bio-luminescent algae is one of the coolest things I’ve seen in my life.

-The bay harbored 10 beautiful mothballed battleships, from patrol boats & frigates to cruisers.
-Our day started on a troop transport ship, but our target was sitting tantalizingly close to us, weighing in at 11300 tonnes, the Colbert was ours for the taking.
-Once home to 600 men, and just shy of 200m long, she towered above anything else, her red dome just itching for our visit.
+After paddling out into the calm pre-dawn water we began exploring the dozen mothballed battleships that would be our playground.
+Our day started on a troop transport ship, but our main target was sitting tantalizingly close to us.
+Weighing in at 11300 tonnes, the Colbert was ours for the taking.
+Once home to two and half thousand men men, she towered above anything else, her red dome just itching for our visit.

-Just getting onto her deck involved climbing across several other ships just to get high enough to reach her, but soon enough we’d found ourselves on the decks of the Colbert.
+Just getting onto her deck involved climbing across several other ships just to get high enough to reach her, but soon enough we’d found ourselves on the deck of the Colbert, weaseling our way inside.

 So many levels, so much to see, so little time.
 The photos paint a better description than anything else.
 The whole adventure made more fun by the welded hatches between levels, leaving us with only one way to get up and one way to get down.